salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

       sf <%= command.id %> --metadata ApexClass --test-level RunLocalTests

-# flags.target-org.summary

-Login username or alias for the target org.

 # flags.pre-destructive-changes.summary

 File path for a manifest (destructiveChangesPre.xml) of components to delete before the deploy.